 Will there be anything to buy/read/do at The Story this year?

 Yes! so bring some spare cash.
 As we did in 2011, the Hoxton St Monster Supply shop (aka the Ministry of Stories) will set up a temporary store in the foyer, as I want to raise as much money as possible for them.
 There will also be copies of the first Storythings Publication –Vacuum Days by Tim Etchells – on sale at a special discount price of £15, so bring some money and get a copy of this gorgeous, limited edition book!

 Will it be cold?

 I think that’s it.
-If there’s anything else you need to know, please leave a comment below.
-See you on Friday 22nd!
+If there’s anything else you need to know, please let me know via email or on Twitter.
+See you on Friday!